marrrk/LoRaDongle/docs/getting-started/installing-prereqs.md

 $ sudo make install
 ```

-### 2.2.4 Creating UDEV Rules
+### 2.1.4 Creating UDEV Rules
-On Linux machines, if you have an error configureing the fpga, you'd need to create the udev rules to allow your user account to connect to the development board using `iceprog`.
+On Linux machines, if you have an error configuring the fpga, you'd need to create the udev rules to allow your user account to connect to the development board using `iceprog`.
 In order to do that,
 run the following commands:
 ```bash
 $ touch /etc/udev/rules.d/53-lattice-ftdi.rules